kickstartDS/kickstartDS/packages/tools/docusaurus/docs/intro/index.md

 # Introduction to kickstartDS

-**kickstartDS** is an open source Design System starter and UI toolkit for building up your very own Design System.
+**kickstartDS** is an Open Source Design System starter and UI toolkit for building up your very own Design System.
 This in turn enables you, and your team, to build brand-compliant websites and apps super efficiently.
 All while using core web technologies — HTML, CSS, and JavaScript — and best practices.

-_TODO_: Add expressive visualization of **what** kickstartDS is
+Please checkout this video clip for a more detailed demonstration and see kickstartDS in action.

+<iframe width="50%" height="280" src="https://www.youtube.com/embed/54_xZYjWzWE?start=3685" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Many thanks to [Amplifyn](https://www.amplifyn.com) for allowing us to share their recording.

+## Get started

 Get started building your own Design System by installing **kickstartDS** into your project, or by following our [Create your first Design System](https://todo) tutorial, to learn about the main concepts involved.